 These hiking boots aren’t meant to be worn in winter, and you can easily see that at first glance.
 That’s okay, because the breathability you’ll get from these boots is simply unmatched by any other product we tested.
 If you go hiking in the summer a lot, you probably need the Speedfit 2.0.
 If your feet always feel trapped in their own warmth when you wear your current hiking boots, you could probably use the Speedfit 2.0 as well.

-Of course, breathability isn’t the only thing that impressed us about these hiking boots.
+Of course, breathability isn’t the only thing that impressed us about these hiking boots for hot weather.
 They are extremely comfortable in a rather unusual way.
 Rather than add as much padding as possible, Under Armour decided to go for an almost glove-like fit with these boots.
 Factor in the remarkably light weight of these boots, and you got yourself a pair of footwear that you barely notice when walking.
 The trade-off here is that your feet are less protected from accidental damage through broken branches and oddly shaped stones, but that shouldn’t be a problem as long as you’re careful and attentive to your environment.